Bioinformatics (MSc) Part-time

 - work as part of interdisciplinary teams, identifying individual’s strengths and weaknesses and allocating work accordingly to meet the team’s objectives;

 - competently use information technology such as e-mail, word-processors, software tools and the world-wide we transfer computing skills and concepts to subsequently unfamiliar packages/languages/databases;

 - present information, understanding and arguments using effective communication (written and oral) with awareness of intended audience.

-This programme has been designed with the needs of academic research, the biotechnology, pharmaceutical and health care industries in mind.
-Instruction in computational and statistical biosciences will enable individuals to work effectively within a multidisciplinary bioinformatics arena.
+We are committed to developing transferable skills and to improving graduate employability.
+We want highly capable graduate informaticians who can fulfil the growing bioinformatics needs of local, national and international employers.
+That is why this programme has been designed with the needs of academic research, the biotechnology, pharmaceutical and health care industries in mind.
+Instruction in computational and statistical biosciences will enable you to work effectively within a multidisciplinary bioinformatics arena.

 Due to the duration of this programme only Welsh and EU domiciled students who meet residency requirements (English domiciled students are excluded) are eligible for a postgraduate loan.
 See more information about eligibility for UK Government Postgraduate loans.